johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 But what does this actually mean?

 ### Coupling
-A methods and classes are coupled to each other when one uses a part of the other.
+Methods and classes are coupled when one uses a part of the other.
 For example when you have a line of code in your class doing this:

 ```cs